-- Usually, when you have moved outside the plan's service area (see Chapter 1, Section 2.2 for a list of the counties and premiums).
-Note: If you move within the service area, you will not be eligible for a Special Enrollment Period. - If you have Medicaid. - If you are eligible for "Extra Help" with paying for your Medicare prescriptions. - If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - If you enroll in the Program of All-inclusive Care for the Elderly (PACE).
+- When you have moved outside of Regions 1, see Chapter 1, Section 2.2 for a list of counties. - Note: if you move within Regions 1, you will not be eligible for a Special Enrollment Period. - If you have Medicaid. - If you are eligible for "Extra Help" with paying for your Medicare prescriptions. - If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - If you enroll in the Program of All-inclusive Care for the Elderly (PACE).